Patient and Public Privacy Notice

 Useful contacts

-Nottingham University Hospitals Data Protection Team
+Nottingham University Hospitals Data Protection Office Service

 If you have any questions or concerns, please contact the Data Protection Officer, Marc Wilson.

-• Post: Data Protection Officer, Data Protection Administration Office, Nottingham University Hospitals, Queen’s Medical Centre, Derby Road, Nottingham, NG7 2UH
+• Post: Data Protection Officer, Data Protection Office, Nottingham University Hospitals, Queen’s Medical Centre, Derby Road, Nottingham, NG7 2UH

 • Emailnuhnt.dpo@nhs.net